Homelessness Australia is not a provider of accommodation. If you are seeking emergency accommodation, click here for more information.

 A new Homelessness Australia analysis cross referencing youth income support against the cost of rentals has prompted urgent calls for increases to income support to tackle the crisis.
 In its submission to the forthcoming Commonwealth Budget, Homelessness Australia calls for Youth Allowance and other benefits to be increased to the aged pension rate of $80 a day, along with a 60 per cent increase to Commonwealth Rent Assistance.

-The analysis finds a 16-17 year old sharing a property in Brisbane now forks out 83 per cent of their income compared to 76 per cent one year ago.
-In Perth the proportion of income has also increased from 74 per cent to 76 per cent.
+The analysis finds a 16-17 year old sharing a property in Perth now forks out 76 per cent of their income compared to 74 per cent one year ago.
 Sydney has barely improved, declining from 99 per cent to 94 per cent, while in Melbourne, there was also a small decline, from 78 per cent to 73 per cent.

 The analysis cross references payment figures from the Department of Social Services against SQM asking rental prices for a two bedroom unit in major metropolitan cities.